s1ryx/skipbo/docs/RULES.md

+# Skip-Bo Game Rules

-Objective of the Game:
+## Objective

-The goal of Skip-Bo is to be the first player to play all the cards in your stockpile (the stack of cards you start with).
+The goal of Skip-Bo is to be the first player to play all the cards in your stockpile.
 You do this by building sequential piles of cards in numerical order (from 1 to 12) in the center of the table.
 The game ends when one player has no cards left in their stockpile.

-What You Need:

-Skip-Bo Cards: The game comes with a deck of cards that includes numbers from 1 to 12 and "Skip-Bo" cards, which act as wild cards.

-Players: 2 to 6 players.

-Setting Up the Game:

-Shuffle the Cards: Mix the deck thoroughly so the cards are in random order.

-Deal Cards:

-Stockpile: Each player gets a stockpile of 30 cards if there are 2-4 players, or 20 cards if there are 5-6 players.
-You should have this many cards dealt face down in a stack in front of you.
-Do not look at these cards!

-Hand: After the stockpile is dealt, each player gets 5 cards to hold in their hand, face up.
-This is the hand you will use to play cards on your turn.

-Building Piles: Set up four central piles where players will build their sequences of 1-12.
-These are the building piles, which everyone can use to play their cards onto during the game.

-Card Order: Arrange your stockpile in a face-down pile (one card on top), and your hand of 5 cards should be placed face-up where you can see them.

-Types of Cards in the Deck:

-Number Cards (1-12): These are the regular cards.
-When playing cards on the building piles, the numbers must be played in ascending order (from 1 to 12).

-Skip-Bo Cards: These are wild cards that can represent any number from 1 to 12, and they help you complete a sequence in the building piles.

-Building Piles: These are piles of cards in the center of the table where players will play cards.
-Each pile must start with a 1 and can go up to 12, with cards placed in ascending order.

-How to Play the Game:
-1. Starting the Game (Player's Turn):

-At the start of your turn, draw cards from the deck until you have 5 cards in your hand.

-Play Cards: You can play cards from your hand, stockpile (top card only), or discard piles (top card only) onto the central building piles.

-Building Piles: You build from 1 to 12.
-The 1s are the starting cards for each pile.
-After a 1 is placed on a building pile, the next card in that pile must be the 2, then the 3, and so on until you reach 12.
-A building pile ends at 12, and no more cards can be played on that pile.

-Wild Cards (Skip-Bo): Wild cards can represent any number, so you can play them to complete any sequence (e.g., if there is a 5, and the next card needed is a 6, you can use a Skip-Bo as the 6).

-Stockpile: You can only play the top card of your stockpile on your turn.

-Discard Piles: You can also play cards to the discard piles.
-At the end of your turn, you must place one card face-up in your discard pile.

-2. Sequence Rules:

-Cards must be placed in ascending order (1, 2, 3, etc.) on the building piles.
-For example, if a 3 is on a building pile, the next card you can play there must be a 4.

-You cannot skip a number.
-If there’s no 1 to start a pile, you can’t add anything to it.

-Once a building pile reaches 12, it is "finished."
-You can start a new pile with a 1.

-3. Playing the Stockpile:

-On your turn, if the top card of your stockpile is playable (meaning it can be placed on one of the building piles), you must play it.
-You cannot skip over any card in your stockpile.

-Card Limitations: You are only allowed to play the top card of your stockpile on any turn.

-4. Using the Discard Piles:

-Each player has 4 discard piles beside their stockpile.
-At the end of each turn, you must discard one card from your hand to one of your discard piles.

-Discard piles are built in any order (you don’t have to build numerically).

-On future turns, you can use cards from your discard piles to help you build the building piles, just like cards from your hand.

-5. Skip-Bo Cards (Wild Cards):

-A Skip-Bo card can be used as any number in a sequence (for example, if you need a 4, you can play a Skip-Bo as the 4).

-You can play a Skip-Bo card whenever it’s your turn and you need it to continue building a sequence.

-Skip-Bo Cards in Stockpile: If you have a Skip-Bo card as the top card of your stockpile, you can play it as a 1 to start a new building pile or as part of an existing pile.

-6. End of Your Turn:

-End by discarding: At the end of each turn, you must discard one card from your hand to one of your discard piles.

-If your hand becomes empty during your turn (from playing cards), you automatically draw 5 more cards from the deck.

-You must always discard one card to end your turn (you cannot skip the discard phase).

-Winning the Game:

-The first player to empty their stockpile (get rid of all their stockpile cards) wins the game!
+## What You Need

+- **Skip-Bo Cards**: A deck that includes numbers from 1 to 12 and "Skip-Bo" cards, which act as wild cards
+- **Players**: 2 to 6 players

+## Setting Up the Game

+### 1. Shuffle the Cards
+Mix the deck thoroughly so the cards are in random order.

+### 2. Deal Cards

+**Stockpile:**
+- Each player gets a stockpile of **30 cards** if there are 2-4 players
+- Each player gets a stockpile of **20 cards** if there are 5-6 players
+- Cards are dealt face down in a stack in front of you
+- **Do not look at these cards!**

+**Hand:**
+- After the stockpile is dealt, each player gets **5 cards** to hold in their hand
+- Keep these cards face up where you can see them

+**Building Piles:**
+- Set up **four central piles** where players will build sequences of 1-12
+- These building piles are shared by all players

+### 3. Card Order
+- Arrange your stockpile in a face-down pile (one card on top)
+- Your hand of 5 cards should be placed face-up where you can see them

+## Types of Cards

+### Number Cards (1-12)
+Regular cards that must be played in ascending order on the building piles.

+### Skip-Bo Cards (Wild Cards)
+- Can represent any number from 1 to 12
+- Help you complete sequences in the building piles
+- Can be played whenever needed to continue a sequence

+### Building Piles
+- Four piles in the center of the table
+- Must start with a **1** and go up to **12**
+- Cards must be placed in ascending order
+- Once a pile reaches 12, it is complete and removed

+## How to Play

+### Starting Your Turn

+1. **Draw cards** from the deck until you have 5 cards in your hand
+2. **Play cards** from:
+   - Your hand
+   - Top card of your stockpile
+   - Top cards of your discard piles

+### Building Piles Rules

+- Build from **1 to 12** in ascending order
+- The **1** is the starting card for each pile
+- After a 1, place a 2, then 3, and so on until you reach 12
+- **Wild cards (Skip-Bo)** can represent any number
+- Once a building pile reaches **12**, it is finished and removed from play

+### Playing from Your Stockpile

+- You can **only play the top card** of your stockpile
+- You cannot look at cards below the top card
+- If the top card is playable, you should try to play it

+### Using Discard Piles

+- Each player has **4 discard piles** beside their stockpile
+- At the **end of each turn**, you must discard one card from your hand to one of your discard piles
+- Discard piles can be built in any order (no numerical sequence required)
+- On future turns, you can play the **top card** from any of your discard piles

+### Mid-Turn Draw

+- If your hand becomes **empty during your turn**, you automatically draw **5 more cards** from the deck
+- This allows you to continue playing without ending your turn

+### Ending Your Turn

+1. You **must discard one card** from your hand to one of your discard piles
+2. You cannot skip the discard phase
+3. Turn passes to the next player

+## Sequence Rules

+- Cards must be placed in **ascending order** (1, 2, 3, etc.) on building piles
+- You **cannot skip a number** in the sequence
+- If there's no 1 to start a pile, you can't add anything to it
+- Once a building pile reaches **12**, it is finished and removed from play
+- A new pile can be started with a 1

+## Skip-Bo Wild Cards

+- Can be used as **any number** in a sequence
+- Example: If you need a 4, you can play a Skip-Bo as the 4
+- Can be played from your hand, stockpile top, or discard pile tops
+- If a Skip-Bo is the top card of your stockpile, you can play it as a 1 to start a new pile

+## Winning the Game

+The **first player to empty their stockpile** wins the game!

 If two players empty their stockpiles at the same time, the one who played their last card first is the winner.

-Additional Important Rules:
+## Important Rules

-No Peeking: You cannot look at your stockpile cards unless they are the top card of the pile.
+- **No Peeking**: You cannot look at your stockpile cards except the top card

-Strategy with Discard Piles: Don’t forget about your discard piles.
-Keep an eye on cards in your discard pile that could help you continue building sequences in the future.
+- **Strategy with Discard Piles**: Keep track of cards in your discard piles that could help build sequences in the future

-Example of a Turn:

-Player 1’s turn:
+- **Mandatory Discard**: You must always discard one card to end your turn

+## Example Turn

+### Player 1's Turn:

-They start by looking at their hand (5 cards) and see if they can play anything from it onto the central piles.
+1. Starts by looking at their hand (5 cards)
+2. Checks if any cards can be played on the central building piles

-They play a 3 from their hand onto a building pile, followed by a Skip-Bo card, using it as a 4, then a 5 from their stockpile.
+3. Plays a **3** from their hand onto a building pile
+4. Plays a **Skip-Bo** card as a **4** to continue the sequence
+5. Plays a **5** from their stockpile

-At the end of the turn, they discard a card from their hand to one of their discard piles.
+6. At the end of the turn, discards a card from their hand to one of their discard piles

-Player 2’s turn:
+### Player 2's Turn:

-They play a 1 from their stockpile onto an empty building pile.
+1. Plays a **1** from their stockpile onto an empty building pile
+2. Unable to make any more plays

-They discard a card at the end of their turn and wait for the next round.
+3. Discards a card at the end of their turn
+4. Play passes to the next player

+---

+For more details about the implementation, see the [README](../README.md).